On phase transitions of the Potts model with three competing interactions on Cayley tree: Preliminaries

-where the sum in the first term ranges all nearest neighbors, second sum ranges all the second neighbors, the third sum ranges all triples of neighbors and the spin variables $\sigma(x)$ assume the values 1, 2, 3. $\delta$ is the Kroneker's symbol and $J$, $J_{1}$, $J_{2}$ and $h$ $\in\mathbb{R}$ are constant.
-We assume that $J. J_{1}.
-J_{2}.h \neq 0$.
-In \cite{GTA}, we solved the problem of the phase transition described by means of the equation (2.2) for $h=0$ and $J_{1}=0$, it has been found exact solution for the problem of phase transition in the Potts model with competing ternary and binary interactions with external field.
+where the first sum ranges within all nearest neighbors, the second sum ranges within all the second neighbors, the third sum ranges within all triples of neighbors and the spin variables $\sigma(x)$ may take the values 1, 2, 3. $J$, $J_{1}$\,, $J_{2}$ $\in\mathbb{R}$ are coupling constants and $h$ is external field.

+In~\cite{GTA}, the authors have already obtained the exact solutions of the Potts model with competing ternary and binary interactions and external field on Cayley tree described by means of the Hamiltonian~\eqref{hm}, where $h=0$ and $J_{1}=0$.
+In this paper, we assume that each parameter $J,\ J_{1},\ J_{2},\ h$ is different from zero.